Sport Rehabilitation

 Occupation & Employment

-Finding work or meaningful occupation post injury can be very challenging.
-We understand this challenge and help veterans find a career that fits their needs and skillset, ensuring they’re better prepared for working life after discharge.
-With SWV’s 90% success rate, our work is essential to allowing veterans to regain independence and purpose.
+Finding work or meaningful occupation while navigating life with injury or illness can be very challenging.
+We understand this difficulty so have a support pathway specifically to help veterans find a career that fits their needs and skillset - ensuring they’re better prepared for working life as they adjust to life in civvy street, or after discharge if still serving.
+With SWV’s 90% success rate, our work is essential to allowing veterans to regain independence and purpose helping them on a more positive road following injury, illness and mental health challenges.

 Mentoring

-All SWV veterans are paired with a Mentor who can make connections they can discuss goals and challenges with, helping them to pursue and achieve the life they want to lead.
+All SWV veterans are paired with their own Mentor who they work with directly, helping them to look ahead and set goals, tackle challenges and help them to pursue and achieve the life they want to lead.
 This long-term and personalised support acts as a golden thread through the charity, connecting veterans with opportunities and advice, helping veterans continue to progress and receive the help they deserve.

 Veteran Support Network